cracdev/cracdev/README.md

 # Hi I'm Andres 👋 I ❤️JS, ⚛️ | 🇨🇷

-**Andres Castro** lives in **San José, Costa Rica** 🇨🇷 is a results-driven software developer with over 18 years of experience creating innovative web applications and user interfaces for clients around the world.
+Andrés has 20 years of experience in software development.
+He also has a strong track record with creative agencies and nearshore firms.

-With a specialization in development stacks like JavaScript (React, Vue, NodeJS), he has a proven track record of delivering cutting-edge projects on time and on budget.
+His mastery in software development and expertise in web and mobile apps let him guide clients from strategy to successful implementation.
+This ensures solutions that are both innovative and sustainable.
+Andrés can help you.
+He can modernize legacy systems, launch new digital products, or optimize development processes.
+He provides strategic insight and technical leadership.

-In addition to his technical skills, Andres is also a skilled UI/UX designer with a solid knowledge of the latest design trends and best practices.
-He has worked with a variety of clients, including major creative agencies and nearshore companies, Andres is passionate about delivering high-quality solutions that meet and exceed client expectations.
+Ready to turn your vision into a stunning reality?
+Let's discuss how my expertise can elevate your next web project.

 ## Featured personal projects